Legal, cookies and privacy

 - Payment of our fees and expenses

 - As our client you are responsible for paying our fees.
-Unless otherwise agreed:
+Unless otherwise agreed, and subject to clauses 9.2 and 9.3:

 - all bills, including interim bills and interim statute bills, must be paid in full on presentation;